DonAurelio/parallel-templates/README.md

 * **Parallel.yml**, a YML file with a basic syntax to describe how a program should be parallelized.

-### C99 Source Code Template
+### C Source Code Template

 Altough [jinja2](http://jinja.pocoo.org/) is used mainly to generate HTML code for web applications.
-We use its syntax to generate C code.
+We use its syntax to generate C code. in the following, an example of a template is shown.

 ```c
 {% autoescape off %}